Data terms

 • Public market endpoints can provide market context, but they do not know your account, order size, or execution path.

-• Rankings are sorted views of current or recent data, not recommendations.
+• HypeBasis sorts current or recent data into rankings, not recommendations.

-• Heuristics such as liquidity labels and setup scores are HypeBasis calculations built to make research faster.
+• Liquidity labels and setup scores are HypeBasis calculations built to make research faster.

 Market Price